golang/vscode-go/README.md

     "gopls": { "ui.semanticTokens": true }
     ```

-## Tools

-The extension uses a few command-line tools developed by the Go community.
-In
-particular, `go`, `gopls`, and `dlv` **must** be installed for this extension
-to work correctly.
-See the [tools documentation](https://github.com/golang/vscode-go/wiki/tools) for a complete
-list of tools the extension depends on.

-In order to locate these command-line tools, the extension searches
-`GOPATH/bin` and directories specified in the `PATH` environment variable (or
-`Path` on Windows) with which the VS Code process has started.
-If the tools are
-not found, the extension will prompt you to install the missing tools and show
-the "⚠️ Analysis Tools Missing" warning in the bottom right corner.
-Please
-install them by responding to the warning notification, or by manually running
-the [`Go: Install/Update Tools` command].

 ## Setting up your workspace

+The VS Code Go extension supports both `GOPATH` and Go modules modes.

-[Go modules](https://golang.org/ref/mod) are how Go manages dependencies in
+[Go modules](https://golang.org/ref/mod) are used to manage dependencies in
 recent versions of Go.
 Modules replace the `GOPATH`-based approach to specifying
 which source files are used in a given build, and they are the default build
 mode in go1.16+.
-While this extension continues to support both Go modules and
-`GOPATH` modes, we highly recommend Go development in module mode.
+We highly recommend Go development in module mode.
 If you are
 working on existing projects, please consider migrating to modules.

 Unlike the traditional `GOPATH` mode, module mode does not require the workspace